Skip to main content

 • Drug Monograph

-2. Hospital Pharmacy Practice: 6 weeks (three, 2 week segments during the year) of providing patient care on the evening shift to a clinical area.
-At least one segment will be an evening Pharmacist in Charge Experience.
+2. Hospital Pharmacy Practice: 6 weeks (three 2 week segments during the year) of providing patient care on the evening shift to a clinical area

-3. Formulary Stewardship: formal learning experience to manage the formulary and learn critical communication strategies via off-hours medication stewardship.
-Formulary pager hours are 8 pm to 8 a.m.
-Residents assigned shifts approximately once every three weeks.
+3. Formulary Stewardship: opportunity to manage the formulary and learn critical communication strategies via off-hours medication stewardship and review of medication requests

 Staffing: